thataruby/dog-eared-books/README.md

   padding: 5px;,
 }
 ```
-each providing control over spacing and layout appearance.

 ## Explain the concepts of flex box and grid layout along with their uses!
 Flexbox: a one-dimensional layout system (either horizontal or vertical) used to distribute space between items in a container, making it ideal for aligning items in rows or columns.